 Embedding values in our core processes and measurement

 We want to make sure our people continue to feel valued.
-So we survey everyone twice a year, asking them how they feel about working here.
+So we survey everyone once a year, asking them how they feel about working here.
 This feedback helps us make sure we're giving our people the tools, support and environment they need to thrive.

 Standards and policies

 Given the importance we place on our people, it should come as no surprise that we seek to meet the standards of the International Labour Organisation (ILO) and the Universal Declaration of Human Rights (UDHR).
 Nor that we're global signatories to the United Nations Global Compact (UNGC) and that we've committed to the compact's ten principles.
 Our responsible procurement and our health & safety policies document our commitments to our people in this area.

 Meanwhile, our Code of Conduct also captures the essence of our approach to human rights and to building a culture of respect and inclusion - by clearly setting out the way we want our people to do business.